vmchale/tin-summer/README.md

-# file-sniffer
+# The Tin Drummer

 [![Build Status](https://travis-ci.org/vmchale/file-sniffer.svg?branch=master)](https://travis-ci.org/vmchale/file-sniffer)

-If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sniff` is a tool to help you find those artifacts.
+If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sn` is a tool to help you find those artifacts.
 It's especially useful when you're writing build systems, because you can make sure your `clean` command gets everything.